llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_autolab_HW_checks_script.md

 ### Step 9

-In ETH, we use special batteries that are no longer produced.
-If you use the battery that you got with your Duckiebot that is perfectly fine.
+In ETH, we currently use batteries that are no longer produced.
+To replace them, we manufacture special batteries just for Duckietown which you will have gotten with your Duckiebot.
+So if you use these that's even better.
 To be able to write down what battery you use, press <kbd>n</kbd> and <kbd>ENTER</kbd>.
 This will give you the possibility to type in what battery you use.

 ### Step 10